Maria4lexzy/PersonalPortfolio/src/pages/projects/angularProject.md

 ---
 layout: ../../layouts/MarkdownProjectLayout.astro
-title: 'Angular & Astro - Web Application'
+title: "Angular & Astro"
-role: 'developer'
+role: "developer"
-teamNum: '1'
+teamNum: "1"
-organization: 'None'
+organization: "None"
-description: 'A project demonstrating the use of Angular within Astro project.'
+description: "A short guide demonstrating how to integrate Angular.io within an Astro project."
+prevImg: "/images/projects/anglarAstro/angulaArt.png"
 images: []
-featured: true
+featured: false
-technologies: ['angular', 'astro']
+technologies: ["angular", "astro"]
-externals: [{ name: 'web', url: 'https://maria-louisa.com/' }]
+externals: [{ name: "web", url: "https://maria-louisa.com/" }]
 ---

 ## Description

-This guide aims to walk you through the process of seamlessly integrating Angular, a popular JavaScript framework, with Astro, a modern static site generator.
+This guide aims to walk you through the process of seamlessly integrating Angular and Astro.
 By combining the capabilities of Angular's dynamic components with Astro's performance benefits, you can create dynamic and performant web applications that provide the best of both worlds

 ## Step 1: Create an Astro Project